Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/introduction.rst

   For detailed usage of the AT+FS command to write files, please refer to :ref:`file_system_at_commands`.

 .. note::
-   When creating the VFS bin file, SSL certificates and ``atcmd_config.json`` file should be placed in the `KV` directory.
+   When creating the VFS bin file, SSL certificates should be placed in the ``KV`` directory.
 The operations of the file system AT commands are also conducted in the ``KV`` directory.

+.. _atcmd_mcu_control_mode_configuration:

 Configuration
 ~~~~~~~~~~~~~~~